Vietnam Investment Law 2025 updates | Procedures & Keys reforms by TRAN & CO. Attorneys

 → This alignment ensures consistency in land allocation, tax incentives, and post-licensing obligations – reducing uncertainty for both domestic and foreign investors.

-The Vietnam Investment Law 2025 establishes a clearer, more transparent framework for both domestic and foreign investors to enter and operate in Vietnam.
-It standardizes procedures, reduces administrative steps, and enhances coordination between regulatory bodies.
-Understanding these investment procedures is essential to ensure legal compliance, minimize delays, and secure the necessary approvals efficiently from project registration to business operation.
+The Vietnam Investment Law 2025 establishes a clearer and more transparent legal framework for both domestic and foreign investors seeking to enter and operate in Vietnam.
+The law streamlines procedures, reduces administrative steps, and enhances coordination among regulatory authorities.
+Understanding these investment procedures is essential to ensure legal compliance, minimize delays, and efficiently obtain the necessary approvals, from project registration through business operation.

 3.1.
 Two-step process for foreign investors (CPI and IRC)